ali-behjati/pyth-pro-demo/README.md

 ### Local Development with mise

 1. Install [mise](https://mise.jdx.dev) if you do not already have it available.
-2. From the project root, run `mise install` to install the Node.js, pnpm, and npm versions specified in `.tool-versions`.
+2. From the project root, run `mise install` to install the tool versions specified in `.tool-versions`.
 3. Start a shell with `mise shell` (or `mise env -s bash`/`zsh`) so the managed toolchain is on your `PATH`.
-4. Inside that shell, run the usual project commands such as `pnpm install`, `pnpm run dev`, or `pnpm run build`.
+4. Inside that shell, run the usual project commands such as `bun install`, `bun run dev`, or `bun run build`.

 ### API Tokens